caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 * [RFC 1980](https://datatracker.ietf.org/doc/html/rfc1980) (client-side image maps)
 * [RFC 2070](https://datatracker.ietf.org/doc/html/rfc2070) (internationalization)

-It is at this time where we have more than one (graphical) browser.
+At this time where we have more than one (graphical) browser.
 Mosaic had been released in 1993 and Netscape was released by some of the same egineers in 1994.

 Mosaic is the grandfather of Internet Explorer.
-NSCA licensed the code from Spyglass and used it to build the original version of Internet Explorer.
+NSCA licensed the code from Spyglass and used it to build the original version of Internet Explorer although it wasn't long before all the code from Mosaic was removed from Internet Explorer and replaced with Microsoft written code.

 Because the different browsers had the goal of attracting people they introduced tags as they felt they were needed, regardless of whether there waas a standard or not.
 Most of these talks were introduced as messages in the `www-talk` mailing list.